This article contains answers to the following questions:

 Some columns aren’t displaying in the data feed.
 Why?

-After creating a data feed, you may notice that not all of your columns were automatically added.
+For files stored on OneDrive, SharePoint, Box, and Dropbox, after creating a data feed, you may notice that not all of your columns were automatically added.

 For performance reasons, in the data feed editor, Klipfolio automatically adds only the first 30 columns of the source data.
 You can add remaining columns, maximum of 30 at a time, by clicking the Add all columns (located in the toolbar).
 If there are columns in the source data you don’t want to add to the data feed (for example, empty columns), you can add individual columns instead by clicking the Add column button (located in the toolbar).